ougoah/ougoah.github.io/_pages/misc.md

 **Interactive World Map**

-An interactive world map with zoom and pan functions.
+An interactive world map with zoom, pan, and search functions.
 Click on any country to see its name and flag.
 Built with AI.

 [View the interactive world map](/map.html)